cpina/github-action-push-to-another-repository/README.md

 $ git push origin test
 ```

-For example, if the token did not have permission to write (because `repo` was not enabled for this token):
+For example, if the token did not have permission to write (because `repo` was not enabled for this token), you might see the following:
 ```
 $ git push origin test
 remote: Permission to cpina/qdacco.git denied to cpina.